-In 2020, the Company's net investment in property, plant and equipment was US\$7.5M compared to US\$5.4M in 2019.
-The Company continues to reinvent and upgrade its fleet in order to maintain a modern fleet of drill rigs and related equipment.
+In 2021, the Company's net investment in property, plant and equipment was US\$14.6M compared to US\$7.5M in 2020.
+The Company continues to reinvest and upgrade its fleet in order to maintain a modern fleet of drill rigs and related equipment.
 The Company understands the importance of this and has significantly invested in its property, plant and equipment.
-Plant and equipment additions in 2020 included costs associated with rebuilding existing drill rigs and related equipment, new light vehicles and costs associated with completing certain sites at client premises.
+Plant and equipment additions in 2021 included new drill rigs, costs associated with rebuilding existing drill rigs and related equipment, new light vehicles and costs associated with completing certain sites at client premises.